Vicyorus/BaseballScorecardGenerator/README.md

 ##  1. <a name='Howtoscoreagame'></a>How to score a game

-_Note: Example games and how to score certain playus are provided in the_ _`examples` folder._
+_Note: Example games and how to score certain plays are provided in the_ _`examples` folder._

 In order to start scoring a game, import the `scorecard` module on your